scheinker/MessageClean/README.md

-# iMessage Video Cleaner
+# MessageClean - iMessage Storage Cleanup Tools

 > **⚠️ WARNING: UNTESTED SOFTWARE**
-> This tool has not yet been tested in production.
-It was created to help manage iMessage video attachments, but **has not been validated** on real systems with real data.
-If you found this repository randomly, please **do not use this tool** until this notice is removed.
+> These tools have not yet been fully tested in production.
+Created to help manage iMessage storage, but **not validated** on all systems.
+If you found this repository randomly, please **do not use** until this notice is removed.
 Use at your own risk.

-A safe tool for removing duplicate videos from iMessage attachments that are already stored in your Photos library.
+A suite of safe tools for cleaning up iMessage storage on macOS by handling duplicate images and videos that are already stored in your Photos library.

 ## What This Does

+These tools help free up storage space (potentially 40-60 GB!) on your Mac by:
+1. **Bulk importing images to Photos** (handles duplicates automatically)
+2. **Smart video cleanup** with hash-based verification to prove videos are already in Photos
+3. **Nothing is permanently deleted** - everything moved to review folders first

-This script helps free up storage space on your Mac by identifying and safely removing video files from iMessage attachments that are duplicates of videos already in your Photos library.
-It's designed with multiple safety layers to protect precious family videos.
+Designed with multiple safety layers to protect precious family photos and videos.

-## Scripts Included
+## The Problem

-1. **`assess_all_imessage_files.py`** - **START HERE!** Comprehensive analysis (RECOMMENDED FIRST STEP)
+iMessage stores ALL attachments locally forever.
+Over time, this can use 100+ GB of storage, even though most of these images/videos are also in your Photos library.
+You're paying twice - once in Messages, once in Photos.

+## The Solution: Two-Phase Cleanup

+### Assessment Tool (Run First!)
+**`assess_all_imessage_files.py`** - Understand what's taking up space
-   - Analyzes ALL file types, not just videos
+- Analyzes ALL file types (videos, images, documents, audio)
-   - Shows what's actually taking up storage (videos? images? documents?)
+- Shows storage breakdown by category
-   - Identifies top storage consumers
+- Identifies top 30 largest files
-   - Recommends cleanup strategy based on findings
+- Recommends cleanup strategy
-   - Takes ~1-2 minutes to run

-2. **`assess_imessage_videos.py`** - Video-specific assessment
-   - Read-only analysis of video attachments only
-   - Shows video sizes and distribution
-   - Use if you know videos are the problem
+- **Run this first to understand your situation!**

+### Phase 1: Bulk Image Importer
+**`bulk_image_importer.py`** - Handle thousands of images quickly (30-40 GB potential savings)
+- Scans all images in iMessage attachments
+- Bulk imports to Photos (Photos detects duplicates automatically)
-   - Takes ~30 seconds to run
+- Moves images to review folder
+- You verify, then manually delete review folder
+- **Time**: 30-60 minutes total

+### Phase 2: Smart Video Cleaner
+**`smart_video_cleaner.py`** - Handle videos with verification (10-30 GB potential savings)
+- Hash-based verification - proves video exists in Photos
-3. **`imessage_video_cleaner.py`** - Interactive video cleaning tool
+- Interactive GUI to review each video
+- Start with large videos (≥100MB) for quick wins
-   - Interactive GUI for reviewing each video
+- Shows Photos match status for each video
-   - Safely moves duplicates to review folders
-   - Human approval required for every file
+- You approve each decision
-   - **Warning**: May not be practical for 1000+ videos (would take hours)
+- **Time**: 20-40 minutes for 40 largest videos

+### Legacy Tools (For Reference)
+- **`assess_imessage_videos.py`** - Video-only assessment
+- **`imessage_video_cleaner.py`** - Original video cleaner (impractical for 1000+ videos)

 ## Safety Features